Knowing this makes habit change easier

 Here’s what you need to know and do to make habit change easy:

-95% of what you do everyday is not based on logic!
+95% of what you do every day is not based on logic!
 Yes, 95%!
-The much larger part of your mind ‘thinks’ through associations, sensory experiences, and repetition so…
+The larger part of your mind ‘thinks’ and takes corresponding actions based on associations, sensory experiences, and repetition.

-Create a new and strong association and experience that mimics the same ‘benefit’ you were getting with old habit
+2. Create a new and strong association and experience that mimics the same ‘benefit’ you were getting with the old habit

-If you want to stop smoking and you associate smoking with being calm you need to start associating a new habit with being calm and start experiencing it with an open mind (vs trying hard, using negative motivation, and willpower.)
+You want to stop or cut back on drinking and you currently associate drinking with stress relief.
+Start associating a new habit with stress relief and start experiencing it with an open mind (vs trying hard, using negative motivation, and willpower.)

 Make the new association vivid and enticing — so enticing that you’re compelled to keep practicing the new habit because you feel so much more vibrant, clear, and calm when you do it.

-You decide to start taking short walks throughout the day instead of smoking.
-To help strengthen this new pattern, start making a strong association that links walks with being calm.
+Maybe you decide to start taking walks for 5 pm happy hour instead of opening a bottle of wine.
+And to help strengthen this new pattern, start making a strong association that links walks with stress relief.

-Focus on all the real benefits you get from this new association to being calm.
+Focus on all the real benefits you get from this new association.

 How does it make you feel to be out walking in nature?
 What benefits do you get from listening to the birds?
 How do you feel when you take in a deep breath of fresh air?
-How much more energy and stamina are you gaining with these regular short walks?
+How much more energy and stamina are you gaining with this new pattern?
+How much better will you feel in the morning and how soundly will you sleep?

 What other benefits can you imagine?
-Better sleep?
 Attitude?
 Happiness?
 Clarity?
 A shift in self-confidence?
-Keep associating these numerous real benefits with short walks.
+Weight loss?
+Hydrated skin?
+Keep associating these numerous real benefits with walks.

 Repeat.
 Repeat.
 Repeat